ajv-validator/ajv-keywords/README.md

 ### `instanceof`

-Based on JavaScript `typeof` operation.
+Based on JavaScript `instanceof` operation.

 The value of the keyword should be a string (`"Object"`, `"Array"`, `"Function"`, `"Number"`, `"String"`, `"Date"`, `"RegExp"` or `"Buffer"`) or array of strings.